dmitrymomot/gokit/token/README.md

 # Token Package

-A lightweight and secure token generation and validation package for Go applications.
-This package provides functionality to create and validate tokens with HMAC-SHA256 signatures.
+A lightweight, secure token generation and validation library with HMAC signatures.

-## Features

-- Generic type support for payload data
-- HMAC-SHA256 signature for security
-- Base64URL encoding for URL-safe tokens
-- Simple and easy-to-use API
-- Zero external dependencies

 ## Installation